Williano/Invoice-Management-System/README.md

 # Invoice Management System

 ## Getting Started
-This section describes how to set up an environmet to run and test the project.
+This section describes how to set up an environment to run and test the project.

 ### Prerequisites
 * You have a working installation of Python 2.7.*